Top tips for a dog safe garden

-All dog's love spending time in the garden but it's important that we create both a fun and safe garden for our furry friends to romp around in.
+All dog's love spending time in the garden but it's important that we create both a fun and safe garden for our fuzzy friends to romp around in.
 So here are a few tips from our friends at Vets Now to help sure your garden is dog proof.

 The best way to protect your garden and dogs is by designing a pet-friendly garden.
 Raised beds and clearly designed pathways help to keep dogs out of the flowerbeds and protect the more delicate plants.
 For areas where the dogs (and children) will be letting off steam choose tougher more hardy plants or shrubs that can withstand a bit of battering.